Risvy/VSN-A-Hyperledger-Fabric-Project/README.md

 ```
 nano ~/.bashrc
 ```
-Add the following lines at the end of the script, save, and exit VS Code.
+Add the following lines at the end of the script, save, and exit.
 ```
 export PATH=$PATH:$HOME/fabric-samples/bin
 export FABRIC_CFG_PATH=$HOME/fabric-samples/config